Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: The bipartite EPR scenario

 where \begin{compactitem} \item $p(c,x|x^{\prime},\lambda) $ encodes the classical pre-processing of Alice's input $x$ as a function of $x^\prime$ and the shared classical randomness $\lambda$.
 Here $c$ denotes the variable to be transmitted through Alice's classical side channel toward the post-processing stage. \item $p(a^{\prime}|a,c) $ encodes the classical post-processing of Alice's output $a$, as a function of the classical information $c$ kept from the pre-processing stage.
 The output of the process is Alice's new outcome $a^\prime$. \item $ \mathcal{E}_{\lambda}[\cdot]$ is the CPTP map corresponding to Bob's local post-processing of his quantum system, as a function of the shared classical randomness $\lambda$. \end{compactitem}

-Notice that if $\As_{\A|\X}$ is free, then $\As_{\A^{\prime}|\X^{\prime}}$ is free as well -- that is, the set of free assemblages is closed under LOSR operations.
+Notice that if $\As_{\A|\X}$ is free, then $\As'_{\A^{\prime}|\X^{\prime}}$ is free as well -- that is, the set of free assemblages is closed under LOSR operations.
 This highlights the basic property of a resource theory: applying a free transformation on a free resource cannot create a resourceful object.
 Any assemblage that cannot be realised by local operations and shared randomness is nonfree and constitutes a resource of LOSR nonclassicality.

 The local pre- and post-pocessings of Alice's classical variables are represented by the product $p(c,x|x^{\prime}, \lambda) \, p(a^{\prime}|a,c)$ in Eq.~\eqref{eq:LOSRtrans-bipartite}.
-Notice, however, that the classical side channel $c$ is a function only of the classical values $x^{\prime}$ and $\lambda$, and that we have no constraints on the dimension of the classical variable $c$; hence, Eq.~\eqref{eq:LOSRtrans-bipartite} can be written as
+Notice, however, that the classical variable $c$ is a function only of the classical values $x^{\prime}$ and $\lambda$, and that we have no constraints on the dimension of the classical variable $c$.
+Therefore, Eq.~\eqref{eq:LOSRtrans-bipartite} can be written as